LExA – Leadership Excellence Award in Research is back!

 Join us in congratulating Eva Reininghaus on this remarkable achievement!
 Her dedication to advancing the field of Psychiatry, Psychosomatics, and Psychotherapy, and her exceptional leadership skills, have undoubtedly made a lasting impact.

-Photo ©: Anna Stöcher
+a.
+Photo Credit: Anna Stöcher

 For more information and contact